StarPlayrX/Virtual-Multi-Mouse/README.md

 # 🐭👾🖲️ Virtual Multi-Mouse 1.0.6 🖲️👾🐭
-The best zero-config solution for combining your spinner, trackball, mouse and lightguns into one virtual mouse!
-Written from the ground up, MM is composed as three simple but highly effective shell scripts that do wonders auto-linking your pointing devices with hardly any user intervesion.
+The best zero-config solution for combining your usb spinner, trackball, mouse and lightguns into one virtual mouse!
+Written from the ground up, MM is aim is to remove the barriers to entry when it comes to physical mouse device management.
+Plus it's so easy to install, anyone can do it!

 ## 🐭👾🖲️ What does Multi-Mouse run on?
 Multi-Mouse supports with Batocera v35 or later.
 There are plans to make it work with RecalBox and other gaming Linux distros that can run EmulationStation and Retroarch.
 Multi-Mouse is completely open.